The Night an Empire Fell — Modern Paraphrase | fresh.bible

 2 Kings 19 — When the most powerful army on earth met the God of Israel

 This is one of those chapters where you need to know what just happened.
-In the previous chapter, — the ancient world's most terrifying superpower — had surrounded .
+In the previous chapter, — an empire that had never lost a campaign — had surrounded .
 Their field commander, the Rabshakeh, had stood outside the walls and basically shouted a press conference in front of everyone, mocking God, mocking , and listing every nation had already destroyed.
 His message was simple: your God can't save you.
 No one's God has saved anyone.
 Surrender or die.

 Now Hezekiah has to decide what to do.
 And what he does next is genuinely remarkable.